matthewfduffy/Python_Obsidian/02__Data Structures/2.4__Dictionaries/dictionary methods/items().md

 #dictionary-method
 ## .items()
-##### Definition and Usage:

 The `items()` method returns a view object.
 The view object contains the key-value pairs of the dictionary, as tuples in a list.

 The view object will reflect any changes done to the dictionary.

 ##### Syntax:
  `dictionary.items()`

 ##### Parameter Values:
 None.

 ##### Examples:
 ```py